The Ledge

 MAN

 I used to think this place would look better with checkered linoleum floors rather than wood, for some reason, but under this morning light it's all the same.
 Its patterns have become louder than the objects they fall on; the objects beneath have receded, flattened into a single plane of skin, concrete, wood, eyes.
-I behold now our world from the place behind the first screen.
+I behold our world from behind the first screen.
 It is light's world; we are incidental.

 People walk in silently while the light casts its stripes over them and the walls behind them, moving through it while it ripples in place over walls, over floors, over arms, human heads, human torsos, human hands, over bricks.